Background Image for Header:

 Open to all majors

-The West Virginia Collegiate Business Plan Competition affords college students around the state the unique opportunity to make a business idea come to life with the support of state institutions of higher education and seasoned business professionals from around the country.
+Welcome to the 15th annual West Virginia Statewide Collegiate Business Plan Competition!
+The BPC provides college students throughout the state of West Virginia with the unique opportunity to make a business idea come to life with the support of state institutions of higher education and investors from around the country.
+The competition awards a minimum of $20,000 each year to eager entrepreneurs willing to invest in West Virginia.

 The process extends through the entire academic year, culminating in April.
 The competition consists of three rounds.
 Feedback and instruction are given for each round, so it is not necessary to have any business background to enter.
 It is helpful to have team members with different areas of expertise.

-The top ten teams in each category will advance to the Semifinals.
+The top fifteen teams will advance to the Semifinals.
 Additional teams will advance to ensure every participating school has at least one representative in the Semifinals.

 Round 2 — Semifinals:

 Consists of three levels.
-First each team will submit a written feasibility study.
-Next, each team must travel to the Round 2 Conference held at Fairmont State University, where they will present a two-minute elevator pitch of their business idea to the judges who will score the ideas.
-Finally, each team will participate in a series of interviews with business professionals to discuss their business plan.
+First each team will submit a written customer discovery study.
+Next, each team will submit a two-minute elevator pitch of their business idea to the judges who will score the ideas.
+Finally, each team will participate in a series of zoom interviews with business professionals to discuss their business plan.

-The top five teams in each category will advance to the final round, with one alternate chosen in each category.
+The top ten teams will advance to the final round.

 Teams will come together at the BPC Workshop to work with marketing, financial, legal and business professionals.
 They will learn valuable information related to starting a business in West Virginia.
 This event is mandatory for all finalists and their coaches.